MATERIAL_TYPE: weathered oil

 No additional compositional details available.

-SPECTROSCOPIC_DISCUSSION: Spectra of six thicknesses of the emulsion were measured: 0.05 0.1, 0.5, 1.85, 4 and 8 mm.
-The spectra show C-H absorptions at 1.2, 1.7 and 2.25 microns and decreasing reflectivity and decreasing band depth for thinner emulsions.
-The reflectance level and oil:water ratio can vary by up to plus or minus 10% from its reported value given uncertainties in the oil:water ratio of the prepared sample, its water droplet size, and the optical configuration used to measure it.
+SPECTROSCOPIC_DISCUSSION: Spectra of five thicknesses of the emulsion were measured: 0.05 0.1, 0.5, 1.85, and 4 mm.
+The spectra show C-H absorptions at 1.2, 1.7 and 2.25 microns.
+Note that the high-oil-content spectra vary in color, at visible wavelengths, with thickness while the color of higher water content oil emulsions change little in color with thickness.
+The reflectance level and oil:water ratio can vary by up to plus or minus a few percent from its reported value given uncertainties in the oil:water ratio of the prepared sample, its water droplet size, and the optical configuruation used to measure it.

 This spectrum was published and described in: